Kwaamen Waterfalls / Kwame Falls hike

 Kwaamen waterfalls and Kwame Falls are the same waterfall.
 Finding them is another challenge though!
 A challenge that will take you hiking through incredible terrain, coastal walks, black sand beaches, a local fishing village and the Jamaican jungle.

 Along the coastal hike in Jamaica you’ll discover Robin’s Bay Black Sand beach.
 This is not a tourist hotspot, so you’ll be able to enjoy the peacefulness, and really savour the moment.
-Take your time, take some photos, see life how it was meant to be enjoyed.
+Take your time, take some photos, see how life was meant to be enjoyed.
 It is worthwhile taking the option of a guided tour, as you start to venture into the jungle there are tracks and trails leading in every direction.
-It’s fine if you don’t mind getting lost, but a guided tour supports the local economy and you get to discover all about the rich multitude of animals, fauna’s, history and culture of the area.
+It’s fine if you don’t mind getting lost, but a guided tour supports the local economy and you get to discover all about the rich multitude of flora and fauna, history and culture of the area.
 The hike takes you across a few rivers, only ankle deep, and you’ll dry off in no time under the Jamaican sun.
 As you ascend further into the rainforest the climate becomes much more warm and sticky, but you will soon adjust.
-There aren’t any crocodiles in the river so you are safe to cross them, just be careful as some of the rocks can be slippery.
+There aren’t any crocodiles in the river (Crocodiles are only found on the South Coast of Jamaica) so you are safe to cross them, just be careful as some of the rocks can be slippery.

 If you want to turn the hike into an epic adventure, enquire about the possibility of seeing Tacky falls as well.
 Hiking is a little more difficult along a 15 minute steep trail near Tacky Waterfalls.
 Once you’ve carefully navigated that trail, you’ll be blessed as a 60-metre waterfall appears out of nowhere in the jungle offering awe inspiring beauty, without a crowd of tourists jostling you to take a photo.
 Enjoy it at your leisure.